• Skip to primary navigation

 Silicon tube and clay pot with broken pieces of ceramics glued on.

-Use hard as nails glue or something like this silicon sealant to glue your pieces all over the pot.
+Step 3. - Use "Hard as Nails" adhesive or something like this silicon sealant to glue your broken plates and tile pieces all over the pot.

 Grout all over clay pot that is upside down on top of some cans on newspaper.